Meet the people behind PeopleForBikes

 Ashley helps make bike riding better by advocating for policies and measures that benefit and protect biking such as funding for trails, protected bike lanes, bike safety laws, and e-bikes.
 She loves riding her bike anywhere that’s close to the mountains and believes that improved bike policies can lead to the betterment of the world’s health, environment and communities.

-Sara Studdard – Deputy Director of Local Innovation
+Sara Studdard – Director of Local Innovation

 Sara helps plan and execute the PeopleForBikes’ efforts to build better bike infrastructure in the U.S. She especially enjoys the opportunities for relationship building in her position — and the fact that every meeting can be taken on a bike or by bike.
 Sara wishes that more people realized that it’s OK not to feel confident on a bike — and that you don’t need to be a highly skilled rider to enjoy riding.
 “Biking doesn’t define you.
 You define it.”

-JJ Trout – Director of Data + Technology
+JJ Trout – Chief of Staff

 JJ manages all things on the data front for the PeopleForBikes Business Network.
 When she’s not leading the charge on databases, she can be found racing her two-wheel companion on dirt or winning mutton-busting competitions.